net-lisias-ksph/Snacks/GameData/Snacks/Readme.txt

 REVISION HISTORY

+1.7.0
+- You can now exempt certain kerbals from consuming Snacks and suffering the effects of a lack of Snacks.
+This is particularly helpful for holograms...

 1.6.5
 - Added a radial snack tin.
 It holds 150 snacks, 150 Soil, or 75 Snacks and 75 Soil.